dannybauman/30-day-map-challenge-2025/MY-WRITING-STYLE.md

 9. **Use "prompt" not "brief"**: "rewrote the prompt" not "rewrote the brief"
 10. **Avoid em dashes**: Use regular dashes (-) or colons (:) instead of em dashes (—)
 11. **Avoid aggressive language**: Use "asked for" or "requested" instead of "demanded" or "insisted".
 Use "required" instead of "forced" when describing what happened.
+12. **Avoid jargon**: Use plain language instead of technical terms.
+"Administrative boundaries" → "boring rectangular shapes" or "state outlines".
+Describe what things actually are, not their technical category.

 ## Examples